Narwallets/meta-pool/docs/beta-test.md

 ### What will be the value of a G-SKASH on mainnet?

 It's not clear now.
-It depend on the final tokenomics, it depends on how much funds the div-pool attracts, and the future G-SKASH demand.
+It depend on the final tokenomics, it depends on the amount of funding the div-pool attracts, and the future G-SKASH demand.

 ### How do I participate on the birth of the first BIG DAO on NEAR?